-One dead and two critically injured following crashes in the lower North Island
+Three dead following crashes in the lower North Island

-One person has died following a serious crash in Longbush, Carterton.
+One person also died following a serious crash in Longbush, Carterton.

 Emergency services and the Serious Crash Unit are at the scene on Millars Rd.